shortcutssoftware/sc-ols-examples/README.md

 The Customer APIs will allow you to manage information related to your customers.
-This includes information about the customers themselves, like contact details, as well as information about customer bookings, and for apps that are put in the hands of a customer, there are also APIs to manage customer sessions.
+This includes information about the customers themselves, like contact details, as well as information about customer bookings.
+And for apps that are put in the hands of a customer, there are also APIs to manage customer sessions.

 ### Appointment